boredanalyst/recipe_tool/README.md

-# recipe_tool
+# RECIPE WRITER

-A simple python tool to write and store recipes in text formats.
+##Project Description

+The goal of this project is to create a recipe writer using Python.
+The tool will be used by users to create text files for their recipes and store them in a secure place.
+The recipe writer will also be able to provide nutritional information for each recipe.